Bharath-Nalluri-013/OpenSource/A2_GitHub.md

 2. I know how to use GitHub but I did not use git commands.
 3. For the questions that I am not sure with git, I referred slides from the lecture, browsed online to get more info about some commands.
 4. There were plenty of resources and explanations for a specific command.
 I used those references for commands like git log graph, git ls files and so on.
 5. Talking about the challenges for this task, I was confused when I see remote branches while listing the branches for the repository.
 I had to know more information about remote branches and the ways to deal remote branches.
 I cloned local repository into GitHub desktop and thats where issues started.
 I figured out ways to deal with remote branches as well.
 I also had difficulty in clearing the conflicts, how to compare and clear.
 Upon practice, I was able to figure out things for conflicts.
+I started freshly with new extract to my local machine to work with conflicts. :)
 One useful resources I think useful for this assignment: https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging